 If you encounter an animal in immediate distress, act quickly.
 Provide a shady space and cool water.
 If practical, bring the animal inside to an air-conditioned or cool space.
 In a residential area, knock on doors to see if anyone recognizes the animal - they may be able to help you get the animal back home.
 In non-residential areas, contact local businesses or offices to find a cool and safe space for the animal.
 If necessary, contact your local animal control agency.

-In any instance, if an animal is in distress and you suspect heatstroke, take the animal to the nearest vet if possible.
+In any instance, if an animal is in distress and you suspect heatstroke, take the animal to the nearest vet.

 Leave Your Pet at Home

 The best place for your pet on a hot day is at home.
 Make sure you have a cool, indoor space for your pet and set out extra water to keep them hydrated.
-Using a deep bowl should ensure your pet has lots of water throughout the day.
-If your home isn't cool enough for your pet, consider asking a friend or neighbor with air conditioning, make a reservation at your local doggie daycare, or contact your veterinarian for local cooling shelters in your area.
+Provide a larger bowl of water than usual, or multiple bowls to ensure your pet has enough water throughout the day.
+If your home isn't cool enough for your pet, consider asking a friend or neighbor with air conditioning to give them breaks, make a reservation at your local doggie daycare, or seek out local cooling shelters in your area.

 It's best to provide a cool, indoor space for your outdoor pets during hot weather.
 If that's not possible, check on them often and make sure they have a shaded space and lots of cool water.